 - Aspirin desensitization treatment- are used to help treat reactions to aspirin that cause sinusitis.

-Patients in the Springfield Township area who are experiencing symptoms of sinusitis can visit Springfield Urgent Care to receive timely and quality care
+Patients who are experiencing symptoms of sinusitis can visit Springfield Urgent Care to receive timely and quality care